chin-rcip/collections-model/docs/tm/current/03-general-concepts.md

 ```
  💡  Example:

-// EXample to come when we will have a first dataset \\
+// Example to come when we will have a first dataset \\

 ```